louiswol94/pmpro-multiple-currencies/readme.txt

 == Changelog ==

 = 0.0.5 - 2024-11-18 =
-* Tweak: Improve currency update on Invoice and Confirmation page
+* Tweak: Added support for the remaining pages and emails

 = 0.0.4 - 2024-05-14 =
 * Tweak: Improve currency update on Invoice and Confirmation page